outdoorsafetylab/geoipd/.github/SETUP.md

 ## Migration Notes

-These workflows replicate the functionality of your existing Cloud Build setup:
+These workflows migrate from your existing Cloud Build setup with improvements:

 - `build/ci/cloud-run.yaml` → GitHub Actions workflows with Cloud Run deployment
 - `build/ci/dockerhub.yaml` → Production workflow DockerHub publishing
+- **Container Registry** → **Artifact Registry** for better performance and security

 The workflows maintain the same build arguments, environment variables, and deployment configurations as your original Cloud Build setup.